NatLibFi/bib-rdf-pipeline/refdata/README.md

-This directory contains reference data (e.g. CSV files) used during the conversion process.
+This directory contains reference data (e.g. CSV and NT files) used during the conversion process.
+These are used e.g. for processing and enriching language codes and YSA subjects.